1,000+ Opportunities

 81 KB) Risk Assessment Survey (DOC, 106.
 23 KB)

-Based on current listing details, eligibility includes: State, local, tribal, and territorial governments; at least 80% of funds must pass through to local or tribal governments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State, local, tribal, and territorial governments; at least 80% of funds must pass through to local or tribal governments.
+Confirm the full requirements in the official notice before applying.